eroesch3/Streetsagram/README.md

 # Streetstagram
-Full stack app where users create profiles to share streetscape photos.
+Full stack app where users share streetscape photos.
 Streetstagram builds community by creating a platform for neighbors to share current events, artists to share their work, and for individuals to engage with each other by sharing images of their daily life.